 Future Parking Supply.
-As informed from Phase 1 of the Brampton Parking Plan, the Downtown Brampton parking system is anticipated to be 63% occupied by 2040, with the on-street and off-street systems occupied by 45% and 65%, respectively.
-It appears that major parking supply concerns are less likely in Downtown Brampton and there does not appear to be a pressing need to build new parking facilities in the near future.
+As informed from Phase 1 of the Brampton Parking Plan, the Downtown Brampton parking system is anticipated to be 63% occupied by 2040, with the on-street and offstreet systems occupied by 45% and 65%, respectively.
 However, monitoring and reassessing the parking demand and supply in the downtown area frequently and consistently is needed (e.g., every 2-3 years) to account for any unexpected changes in the future parking demand and supply profiles (e.g., closure of some garages, streetscaping, future developments).